Rights and Responsibilities Statement

 - Review and understand the information you receive about your health benefit plan.
 Please call Customer Service when you have questions or concerns.

-- Understand how to obtain services and supplies that are covered under your plan - including any emergency services needed outside of normal business hours or when you are away from your usual place of residence or work, by using the indicated number on your Cigna ID card or by accessing Cigna on-line resources.
+- Understand how to obtain services and supplies that are covered under your plan - including any emergency services needed outside of normal business hours or when you are away from your usual place of residence or work, by using the indicated number on your ID card or by accessing Cigna Healthcare online resources.

 - Show your ID card before you receive care.